ChaimTW/tube-together/client/README.md

 Still to do:
 * Easy way to invite people
 * Visualize all people within the room
+* Assign new chat color to everyone in the room

 <img width="1638" alt="Schermafbeelding 2021-05-14 om 16 19 20" src="https://user-images.githubusercontent.com/73937734/118285652-fbc3a680-b4d1-11eb-9263-b673610c4137.png">